 Chords are built on triads, or three notes stacked in thirds.
 These triads are formed of the root, 3rd, and 5th intervals.
 As an example, let’s look at the G major chord, which consists of the notes G – B – D.

 Chords are in the root position when the root note of the chord is in the bass, or lowest, position.
 In terms of the G major chord above, the root position is when the G note is in the bass position.
-The order of the other notes doesn’t matter.
-It can be arranged 1-3-5, 1-5-3 etc. The only thing that matters is the note in the bass position as this is what determines the inversion.
+So the root position of the G major chord would be: G – B – D.

 The first chord inversion places the 3rd in the bass position, creating a 3-5-1 stack.
 While it remains the same chord, this voicing gives it a bit different sound.

-Common chord inversion patterns
+Common guitar chord inversion patterns